bowdoin-csci3225-f23/bowdoin-csci3225-f23.github.io/Projects/project4-vis.md

 ```

 For Mt.
 Rainier, it turns out it is not easy at all to find a spot on the rim of the crater with good visibility of the surroundings.
 Inside the crater  all you can see is the crater.
-Outside the crater there are deep valleys and the view is obstructed as well.
+Outside the crater there are deep valleys which obstruct the view.
 Looking for a point at the foothills of the mountain with good visibility of the top crater is not easy either.

 Below are some of the attempts.
 Reading a grid in memory takes about 180 seconds, and computing the viewshed takes 30-40 seconds.